Market Power and Distributed Solar Integration in Microgrids under Limited Regulation

 These findings are further reflected in Figure \ref{fig:baseline cap}.
 With tight budgets, additional diesel capacity is needed.
-Batteries are first introduced to increase the utilization of the available prosumer feed-in.
+Batteries are first introduced to increase the utilization of the household PV-owner excess available for feed-in.
 When the budget reaches 0.75 M USD or more, sizable PV investments are undertaken.
 At budgets of 1 M USD and above, diesel generator capacities are entirely phased out following the retirement of existing units.
 Figure \ref{fig:baseline ene} highlights the considerable share of total generation that the fed-in electricity constitutes.
 At a budget of 0.75 M USD, the large installed capacity of battery storage results in maximizing the contribution of fed-in electricity to the microgrid demand to 39\% and in minimizing the wasted household PV excess generation potential to 5\%.
-For higher budgets, the increased PV capacity then reduces the utilization of prosumer feed-in resulting in the wasted household PV excess generation potential to reach 10\%.
+For higher budgets, the increased PV capacity then reduces the utilization of fed-in electricity, resulting in wasted household PV excess generation potential to reach 10\%.
 For the tightest budget, the unmet demand share reaches 15\%.
 As the budget is further relaxed, this share drops to a stable 4\%.